separator-spares-and-equipment-logo

 Next Generation Engine Centrifugal Oil Filtration System!

 Separator Spares & Equipment is an Authorized IOW Group Distributor.
-We can provide quality customer support for your aging infrastructure needs and an extensive rolling stock of IOW Group centrifuges and spare parts.
+We can provide quality customer support for your aging infrastructure needs, along with an extensive inventory of IOW Group centrifuges and spare parts.
 If your Progress Rail EMD engine has a Spinner II oil cleaning centrifuge, now is the time to upgrade your bypass oil filtration system.

+Do you have engine reliability problems?
 Better bypass oil filtration is the answer!
-Enhance the performance of your Progress Rail EMD engines with IOW Group’s advanced oil centrifuge.
+Enhance the performance and optimize the efficiency of your Progress Rail EMD engines with IOW Group’s advanced oil centrifuge.
 Reduce maintenance costs, extend engine life, and ensure smooth operation with the world’s highest-performing self-monitoring oil centrifuge.
 To learn more about IOW Group, please visit www.iowgroup.com.